TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredata.sqlmanagedinstances/sqlmiaa-createinstance-uploadtelemetry.md

 - **Upload Metrics to Azure Portal**

-   To upload metrics for your Azure SQL managed instances run, the following CLI commands which export all metrics to the specified file:
+   To upload metrics for your Azure SQL managed instances, run the following CLI commands to export all metrics to the specified file:

    ```bash
    azdata arc dc export -t metrics --path metrics.json